-Windows in the Library’s majestic Reading Room, as well as in the Grand Staircase, may be named to commemorate many occasions, including honoring a loved one, memorializing a special person, or recognizing you or your family’s dedication to the Library or the university.
-If you are interested in dedicating one of the 27 Printers’ Mark windows, please contact Kathryn Risor-Heise (email@example.com) in the Office of Library Advancement.
+Windows in the Library’s majestic Reading Room, as well as in the Grand Staircase, may be named to commemorate many occasions, including honoring a loved one, memorializing a special person (read about one Library Friend naming a window in her husband’s honor in Making Your Mark), or recognizing you or your family’s dedication to the Library or the university.
+If you are interested in dedicating one of the 27 Printers’ Mark windows, please contact Kathryn Heise (firstname.lastname@example.org) in the Office of Library Advancement.

 Gifts toward a named window are used to support Library facilities, such as building projects.
 As well as providing a beautiful and lasting dedication, your gift will ensure that our historic Library is beautifully maintained for future generations of scholars.